yge58/caffe2-opencv-ndkcamera/README.md

 For the sake of performance, is it better to deal with them natively in cpp?
 If performance suffers, it might be a better choice to do the following in NDK.

-<1> handle camera at low-level, natively in cpp
+<1> handle camera at low-level in cpp

-<2> retrive raw image data directly in cpp.
+<2> retrive raw image data in cpp.

-<3> input raw image data to opencv.

-<4> pre-process image in opencv.
+<3> let opencv handle the raw data. (process raw data so that caffe can recognize it.)

 <5> input image to caffe, and run caffe.

-<6> retrive result from caffe, and call java, "hey java bro, result is ready, display it."
+<6> caffe is done, time to inform java, "hey java bro, result is ready, display it."

 All of the above happen in background threads.